alibabacloud-howto/microservices/README.md

     }
     ```

     In the *builders* section, it describes we use Alibaba Cloud ECS machine image, which is same as the one we used for the ECSs.
 In the *provisioners* section, it describes provisioning configuration which is really similar to the Terraform one.
-The first one and second one correspond to the local-exec provisioner, and the third one correspond to the remote-exec in the Terraform one which we used.
+The first one and second one correspond to the local-exec provisioner, and the third one correspond to the remote-exec in the Terraform script which we used.
 The difference is that we don't use firewall system service unit to configure port forwarding this time.
-Instead, we do port forwarding by SLB.
+Instead, we will do port forwarding by SLB.
 Please note that the *file* type provisioner can only refer the file in the current directory or child directory.

 4. Prepare files used by Packer provisioner